-The Acting Veterans Integrated Service Network Director and Facility Director agreed with the Combined Assessment Program review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes C and D, pages 23-26, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+The Interim Veterans Integrated Service Network Director and Acting Facility Director agreed with the Combined Assessment Program review findings and recommendations and provided acceptable improvement plans.
+See Appendixes C and D, pages 24-29, for the full text of the Directors' comments.
+We consider recommendations 5, 6, and 10 closed.
+We will follow up on the planned actions for the open recommendations until they are completed.